German destroyer Z25: Anti-convoy operations

 Later that day, Edinburgh's original escort of two destroyers was augmented by four British minesweepers and a small Russian tugboat.
 The cruiser was steaming under her own power at a speed of about 3 kn by the morning of 2 May with steering provided by the tugboat.
 She was spotted by the Germans and Z7 Hermann Schoemann exchanged fire with the minesweeper Harrier at about 06:27.
 Edinburgh then cast off her tow and increased speed to her maximum of about 8 kn, steering in a circle.
 While Z7 Hermann Schoemann maneuvered to obtain a good position from which to fire torpedoes, the cruiser opened fire at 06:36, almost immediately severing the main steam line, which disabled the engines.
 Z25 initially engaged the destroyer Forester, hitting her three times at about 06:50, which disabled two guns and knocked out her power with a hit in her forward boiler room.
 Her sister Foresight passed in front of Forester a few minutes later to draw the attention of Z24 and Z25, which succeeded all too well as she was hit four times by 07:24, disabling the engines and leaving her with only a single gun operable.
 In the meantime, the cruiser had been hit once more by a torpedo at 07:02, although it only knocked out her engines and gave her a list to port.
 Rather than sink any of the three disabled British ships or the lightly armed minesweepers, Z24 and Z25 concentrated on rescuing the crew of the drifting Z7 Hermann Schoemann despite occasional British shells.
 The former made multiple attempts to come alongside to take off about 210 survivors while the latter laid a smoke screen.
 Z7 Hermann Schoemann was then scuttled using her own depth charges.
 Z24 was unscathed during the battle, but Z25 was hit in the radio room, killing four and wounding seven.
-In Operation Zauberflote (Magic Flute), Z25, the destroyer Z5 Paul Jacobi, and two torpedo boats escorted the badly damaged Prinz Eugen from Trondheim to Kiel from 16–18 May.
+In Operation Zauberflote (Magic Flute), Z25, the destroyer Z5 Paul Jacobi, and two torpedo boats escorted the badly damaged Prinz Eugen from Trondheim to Kiel from 16 to 18 May.
 Shortly after her arrival, the destroyer began a lengthy refit that lasted until November.

 On 11 November, the ship escorted the light cruiser Nürnberg from Swinemünde to Trondheim.
 In February 1943, she sailed to Germany in preparation for continuing onward to France, but engine problems caused that plan to be cancelled on 5 March.
 Z25 returned to Norwegian waters on April 22, but continuing engine problems kept her mostly inactive before her return to Germany for an overhaul in August.
 While running sea trials in Danzig Bay, the shock wave from a nearby mine explosion disabled her port turbine and required further repairs.